iScsc/iscsc.fr/README.md

 ### Setup the local MongoDB folder
 To make the database persistent through containers starting and stopping the database folder is shared with the host using a `docker` volume, you can see it in the [docker compose files](./docker-compose.yml).

+> :warning::warning: **IMPORTANT**: the following script will give rwx permissions on the DB folder to the UID 1001 due to bitnami/mongodb image [constraint](https://hub.docker.com/r/bitnami/mongodb) (the *Note* under "Persisting your database"), if, on your systemn, it already exists and shouldn't have these access please consider modifying the image!

 However because the bitnami/mongodb container is a non-root container we've got to setup the right permission on that folder.
 To set it up just run
 ```bash